emilyriederer/website/content/post/sql-r-flow/index.md

 However, as queries get longer and more complex, this succinct solution becomes less attractive.
 Writing the query directly inside [`dbGetQuery()`](https://dbi.r-dbi.org/reference/dbGetQuery.html) blurs the line between "glue code" (rote connection and execution) and our more nuanced, problem-specific logic.
 This makes the latter harder to extract, share, and version.

 Below, I demonstrate a few alternatives that I find helpful in different circumstances such as reading queries that are saved separately (in different files or at web URLs) and forming increasingly complex query templates.
+Specifically, we'll see how to:

+-   Read a query from a separate file
+-   Retrieve a query from a web URL
+-   Convert a query into a template
+-   Compose more complex queries from templates
+-   Store and access queries/templates from within packages

 Read query from separate file
 -----------------------------